Fructolysis

 Fructolysis refers to the metabolism of fructose from dietary sources.
 Though the metabolism of glucose through glycolysis uses many of the same enzymes and intermediate structures as those in fructolysis, the two sugars have very different metabolic fates in human metabolism.
-Unlike glucose, which is directly metabolized widely in the body, fructose is almost entirely metabolized in the liver in humans, where it is directed toward replenishment of liver glycogen and triglyceride synthesis.
 Under one percent of ingested fructose is directly converted to plasma triglyceride.
 29% - 54% of fructose is converted in liver to glucose, and about a quarter of fructose is converted to lactate.
 15% - 18% is converted to glycogen.
 Glucose and lactate are then used normally as energy to fuel cells all over the body.